Sife-ops/dmenu_bw/README.md

     "editCmd": "xterm -e nano",
 }
 ```
-Hint: use sxhkd to paste your secondary clipboard
+Hint: use sxhkd to paste your primary clipboard
 ```
 mod4+v
     sleep 0.25 &&